seanox/aspect-js/manual/en/markup.md

 ### composite

 Marks an element in the markup as [Composite](composites.md).
-Composites are modular components and have a versatile meaning in aspect-js.
+Composites are modular components and have a versatile meaning in Seanox aspect-js.
 They are used by the [SiteMap](mvc.md#sitemap) as faces, so as targets for virtual paths in the face-flow, which has a direct effect of the visibility of the composites.